tifanihusna/tifanihusna.github.io/content/publication/APJRS/index.md

 ---
-title: >-
-  Minimum Wage Differentials and Commuting Across Districts: Evidence from the Greater Jakarta Metropolitan Area
+title: "Minimum Wage Differentials and Commuting Across Districts: Evidence from the Greater Jakarta Metropolitan Area"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here